Staff & Program Directory

 George began as part time book and CD buyer, bringing experience as an independent book store owner, musician and liturgist for All Saints (Bellevue) and finance systems analyst for Boeing to the Cathedral Shop in 2001.
 He still selects books and music for the Shop, keeps the financial reporting straight and proclaims the latest news through Shop website and Facebook pages.
 Now full time.

-Saint Mark's Preschool
+Arts at Saint Mark's

 Saint Mark's Counseling Service

 Washington State Licensed Marriage and Family Therapist: #020705 LF00001340

 Practicing as a Marriage and Family Therapist for 26 years, Kathleen came to work with Saint Mark’s Counseling Service in 1989.
 She can be found on the second floor of Leffler House in "the upper room."
 Click here to learn more about the Counseling Service or call Kathleen at 206.323.0339.